Skip to Content

 Understanding what triggers your child’s sensory overload can help you find strategies to manage or minimize its impact.

-• Fatigue: When you’re tired, your brain’s ability to process sensory information decreases, making it easier to become overwhelmed by environments that would be manageable when well-rested.
+When you’re tired, your brain’s ability to process sensory information decreases, making it easier to become overwhelmed by stimuli that are typically manageable.
+Fatigue diminishes the brain’s ability to filter and process sensory information effectively and also impacts emotional regulation.

 The Sensory Spectrum